Articles in this section

 Step 1: Gather Hardware

-This hardware can be purchased directly from Microsoft or from a retailer such as Best Buy.
-Prices are usually the same.
+This hardware can be purchased directly from Microsoft or from retailers such as Best Buy.
+Prices are typically the same.

-The Xbox Adaptive Controller is the core component of the packing station setup, featuring two oversized buttons that can withstand constant heavy use and extra ports for up to 15 more input sources.
-The Logitech kit provides 10 additional buttons that can be placed wherever needed around the packing station.
+The Xbox Adaptive Controller is the core component, featuring two oversized buttons that can withstand constant heavy use and ports for up to 15 additional input sources.
+The Logitech kit provides 10 more buttons that can be placed wherever needed around the packing station.

-Note: While we recommend the using buttons from the Logitech Adaptive Gaming Kit for their price and guaranteed compatibility, any robust microswitch wired to a 3.5mm mono jack will work.
-3.5mm jack plugs are necessary to connect to the Xbox Adaptive Controller.
+While we recommend buttons from the Logitech Adaptive Gaming Kit for their price and guaranteed compatibility, any robust microswitch wired to a 3.5mm mono jack will work.
+3.5mm jack plugs are required to connect to the Xbox Adaptive Controller.

-A variety of extension cables will provide the range to place buttons in convenient locations.
+Extension cables provide the range needed to place buttons in convenient locations around the station.

-Note: We recommend "slim" cable plugs because the input sockets on the Adaptive Controller are spaced close together.
-If the cable ends are too wide, there may not be enough room to plug them in next to one another.
+We recommend "slim" cable plugs because the input sockets on the Adaptive Controller are spaced close together.
+If the cable ends are too wide, there may not be enough room to plug them in side by side.

 Step 2: Configure Packing Station Hardware